Giving Compass’ Take:

 Social change is possible when we design it to use the best of what we know from science.
 Doing so can help create new belief and behavior norms critical for sustaining change.
 To ensure that #MeToo does not lose momentum, advocates and organizations should leverage social identities, social groups, and social institutions to enforce this new and incredibly important social norm.

-Read the full article about the lasting influence of #metoo by Annie Neimand at Stanford Social Innovation Review
+Read the full article about the lasting influence of #metoo by Annie Neimand at Stanford Social Innovation Review.

-Since you are interested in Women and Girls, have you read these selections from Giving Compass related to impact giving and Women and Girls?
+If you are looking for more articles and resources for Women and Girls, take a look at these Giving Compass selections related to impact giving and Women and Girls.

 Looking for a way to get involved?

 If you are looking for opportunities to learn and connect with others interested in the topic of Women and Girls, take a look at these events, galas, conferences and volunteering opportunities aggregated by Giving Compass.

 If you are ready to take action and invest in causes for Women and Girls, check out these Giving Funds, Charitable Organizations and Projects related to Women and Girls.